');

 About Newton, MS

-Newton is a small community in Mississippi with a population of 3,151 residents.
-The median household income is $34,286 per year, which is below the national average.
-The median age in Newton is 36.9 years.
+Newton is a small town located in Mississippi with a population of 3,151 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $34,286 per year, which is 54% below the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 Cost of Living in Newton, MS